Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 • Highlighting your relevant experience and skills

-• Providing a professional closing and your contact details
+• A closing and contact information

 Dear [Hiring Manager’s Name]

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced person in your field I believe that I’d be the perfect candidate to be considered for this job.
+I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced person in your field I think I’d be the perfect candidate for this position.

 Thank you for taking a look at my application.
-I look forward to having a conversation with you.
+I am looking forward getting in touch with you.

 Sincerely,